Journey from Mystical Laos to Hidden Yunnan in China

 Day 6: TRAVEL FORM LAOS TO CHINA: OUDOMXAI - BOTEN/MOHAN - MENGLUN

 Drive through the ever changing landscape of northern Laos via Oudomxay toward the Border of China.
 After the border formalities you say goodbye to Laos.
-You walk accross the border into China where you are already expected by your Chinese Guide.
+You walk across the border into China where you are already expected by your Chinese Guide.

 Drive via Mengla to the town of Menglun.